oils-for-unix/oils/doc/ref/chap-type-method.md

 ### erase()

-Accepts a key and deletes the relevant key-value pair.
-The method is idempotent.
+Ensures that the given key does not exist in the dictionary.

     var book = {
       title: "The Histories",